 - Delivering vocational development programs and connecting you with the community.

-How Long is Long-Term Drug Treatment?
+How Long is a Long-Term Drug Program?

 The length of stays in long-term residential rehab vary from 3 months to 6 months and more.
 This will depend on your personalized circumstances and your treatment plan.